BigBoyTravel.com

 We’ve stayed in Bangkok many times over the years, and we have a particular love for Chinatown in Bangkok.
 In our opinion, this area offers the perfect balance of bustle, amazing food, and a beautiful fusion of two unique and fascinating cultures.
 There is so much to see and do in the area.
 If you get a chance to stay in Chinatown Bangkok, we highly recommend it.
 But even if you are not staying in the area, it is still possible to explore and make the most of this unique destination.
 We hope that our recommendations and this information will help you make the most of your time.

-Plan your stay in Bangkok – Don’t miss our guide to the BEST areas to stay in Bangkok
+PLAN YOUR TRIP – Don’t miss our guide to The BEST areas to stay in Bangkok

 What is Chinatown Bangkok?